 HEAP Cooling - Starting in May, eligible HEAP beneficiaries can receive finances to help fund the purchase and installation of an air conditioner or fan.

 Click here for more information about HEAP Heating and Cooling in your county.

 Even if you’re not sure whether or not you meet the Medicaid eligibility NY requirements, you can go ahead and apply to find out.
 There are a handful of ways that you can apply for Medicaid NY.
-You can call NY State of Health for assistance at 855-355-5777, you can call the Medicaid Helpline at 800-541-2831, you can contact a Managed Care Organization directly, or you can find a broker to help you sort through your options and complete your application correctly (recommended).
+You can call NY State of Health for assistance at 855-355-5777, you can call the Medicaid Helpline at 800-541-2831, or you can contact a Managed Care Organization directly.
 You can also download the application here.

 If you qualify for both Medicaid NY and Medicare, we can help you select a Medicare Advantage plan that is designed specifically for those who benefit from both Medicare and Medicaid.

 For help sorting through all of your coverage options, complete this form or call us at 833-438-3676.